Aemony/NieRAutomata-New-Game-with-Costumes/README.md

 ## Usage
 1. Download the appropriate SaveSlot_2.dat and move it to My Documents\My Games\NieR_Automata.
 Rename it if necessary (Slot 1 -> SaveSlot_0.dat, and so on).

-   * Heavy Armor only includes 2B's Heavy Armor costume that is unlocked in route C. This is for players w/o the DLC.
+   * '''Heavy Armor only''' includes 2B's Heavy Armor costume that is unlocked in route C. This is for players w/o the DLC.
-   * Heavy Armor + DLC Costumes includes both 2B's Heavy Armor costume as well as the 3 additional costumes that were released in the DLC.
+   * '''Heavy Armor + DLC Costumes''' includes both 2B's Heavy Armor costume as well as the 3 additional costumes that were released in the DLC.
 This is for players w/ the DLC.

 2. Use the bundled NieRAutomata-SteamID64-Editor to update the SteamID64 stored in the files to your own.
 For more information about that tool, see https://github.com/Idearum/NieRAutomata-SteamID64-Editor